kylemath/nomad/README.md

 Modified from earlier Montage_design.m by Kyle Mathewson & Ed Maclin Based on Montage Design techniques from Kathy Low

-Copyright Dr. Kyle Mathewson, Beckman Instite, University of Illinois
+Copyright Dr. Kyle Mathewson, University of Alberta

 # Input
 uses standard .elp files of the CNL helmets - load from the settings